codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 </html>
 ```

-This page checks to see if a body text has been returned by the queued task, if not it displays some text informing the user that the result is loading as well as the number of items in the queue.
-If the results haven’t been returned the page will reload every five seconds until they have returned.
+This page checks to see if a body text has been returned by the queued task.
+If not, it displays some text informing the user that the result is loading, as well as the number of items in the queue.
+If the results haven’t been returned, the page will reload every five seconds until they have returned.

 Once the results are returned, the page displays the title and paragraphs returned from the task.

-## Create a View for the Results Page
+## Creating a View for the Results Page
 Now we will create the view that will render the `result_page.html` HTML.
 The view will also check the queue for the user's completed task and return the results once complete.

-Open up the `views.py` file and append these lines of cod to the end of the file:
+Open up the `views.py` file and append these lines of code to the end of the file:

 ```python
 @app.route("/results/<job_key>", methods=['GET'])